Middle East

 M&A Experience Highlights

-- Acquisition of an infrastructure company with assets in the UAE and Qatar;
+- Acquisition of an infrastructure company with assets in the UAE and Qatar

-- Acquisition of an Egyptian infrastructure company;
+- Acquisition of an Egyptian infrastructure company

-- Acquisition of a group of Middle East engineering and construction entities;
+- Acquisition of a group of Middle East engineering and construction entities

-- Sale of a subsidiary with exploration assets in Yemen;
+- Sale of a subsidiary with exploration assets in Yemen

-- Acquisition by a UK oil and gas services company of a Dubai LLC, Abu Dhabi LLC and Freezone company;
+- Acquisition by a UK oil and gas services company of a Dubai LLC, Abu Dhabi LLC and Freezone company

-- A bidder in relation to the proposed acquisition of a UAE based oilfield services company; and
+- A bidder in relation to the proposed acquisition of a UAE based oilfield services company

-- A UAE based oilfield services company on an aborted takeover bid for a European listed target.
+- A UAE based oilfield services company on an aborted takeover bid for a European listed target

 Upstream & Midstream Energy